Tend

 ++++++

-Tend is one half of VICINITY DIPTYCH, and is being developed in tandem with Jonathan Meyer’s project as though your body were right.
-These pieces are conceived as a performance diptych and able to be experienced independently or as a double feature.
+Tend is one half of VICINITY DIPTYCH, and was developed in tandem with Jonathan Meyer’s project as though your body were right.
+These pieces were conceived as a performance diptych able to be experienced independently or as a double feature.
 Both works intend to significantly challenge the audience and simultaneously practice radical care for each attendee, inviting people into a safer space to delve into inherently uncomfortable but rewarding material.
-The applications are solely to ensure open communication and informed consent.

 Artists who are currently working on this project are: